charlottekyng/usb-modules-v2/README.md

         SAMPLE3N SAMPLE3N_RUN1
         SAMPLE3N SAMPLE3N_RUN2
         ```
     * multiple bam files per samples that need to be merged.
-In which case, the first column is the <SAMPLE_NAME>, the second column is the <SAMPLE_NAME> of one of the bam files that need to be merged
+In which case, the first column is the <SAMPLE_NAME>, the second column is the <SAMPLE_NAME> of one of the bam files that need to be merged.
+See below on setting up the `unprocessed\_bam` directory
+        ```
-        ```>head samples.split.txt
+        >head samples.split.txt
         SAMPLE1T SAMPLE1A
         SAMPLE1T SAMPLE1B
         SAMPLE2T SAMPLE2A